ECTLO: Effective Continuous-time Odometry Using Range Image for LiDAR with Small FoV: RELATED WORKS

 Generally, LiDAR odometry is treated as a point-set registration problem in literature.
 Given the input point clouds perceived by LiDAR at two consecutive timestamps, Iterative Closed Point (ICP) algorithm~\cite{besl1992method} is the typical solution to align them, which updates the relative transformation iteratively until convergence.
 LOAM~\cite{zhang2014loam} is the most successful LiDAR odometry approach, which selects the feature points by computing the roughness of scattered points on each scan line.
 Moreover, a variant of ICP algorithm is employed to make use of both point-to-line~\cite{censi2008icp} and point-to-plane loss~\cite{low2004linear}, which achieves low-drift odometry with real-time performance.

 The accuracy of ICP registration depends on the reliable correspondences between point sets, which is suspect to noise, outliers, and occlusions~\cite{myronenko2010point}.
 To this end, the probabilistic model is usually regarded as a more robust approach to align point sets.
 Generalized-ICP~\cite{segal2009generalized} formulates the point set registration problem into a probabilistic framework, which unifies point-to-point, point-to-plane and plane-to-plane ICP by covariance estimation.
-Similarly, Normal distribution transformation (NDT)~\cite{magnusson2007scan} replaces the single point by normal distribution within a pre-defined regular voxel.
+Similarly, Normal Distribution Transformation (NDT)~\cite{magnusson2007scan} replaces the single point by normal distribution within a pre-defined regular voxel.
 These correlation-based registration methods can be interpreted as minimizing the distance between distributions.

 Assuming that each point has a Gaussian variance, point cloud can be regarded as a Gaussian Mixture Model (GMM)~\cite{jian2010robust,myronenko2010point}.
 However, GMM-based methods are computationally intensive, which hinder them from real-time applications.
-Gao and Tedrake~\cite{gao2019filterreg} present a probabilistic model, which computes filter-based correspondences in E step and updates pose by Gauss-Newton algorithm in M step.
-In this letter, we employ filter registration to tackle the SSLs odometry problem, in which the permutohedral filter is replaced by an efficient patch filter on range image~\cite{zheng2021efficient}.
+Gao and Tedrake~\cite{gao2019filterreg} present a probabilistic model, which computes the filter-based correspondences in E step and updates pose by Gauss-Newton algorithm in M step.
+In this paper, we employ filter registration to tackle the problem from image map representation, in which the permutohedral filter is replaced by an efficient patch filter on range image~\cite{zheng2021efficient}.